 Scientology is a complex religion.
-Those who are not members can’t seem to understand it, while those who are members ignore all outsiders’ confusion.
-However, it seems there could be some secrets lurking within the church that prevent people from being able to escape.
-Here are just some of the dark accusations the church of Scientology has faced through the years.
+Those who are not members can’t seem to understand it while those who are members continue to support it.
+And with that divide comes conflict.
+Here are some of the dark accusations the Church of Scientology has faced over the years.

 There have been allegations of forced abortions

-USA Today reported that several former members of the church spoke out against forced abortions.
-Claire Headley, who was featured on Leah Remini’s show, Scientology and the Aftermath, said that members of the Sea Organization were encouraged not to have children.
+USA Today reported several former members of the church spoke out against forced abortions.
+Claire Headley, who was featured on Leah Remini’s show, Scientology and the Aftermath, alleged members of the Sea Organization were encouraged not to have children.
 Mike Rinder, another former member, said the same thing.
 “If you were in the Sea Organization and you got pregnant, you were expected to have an abortion,” he said.
-Those who did not comply were pulled away from their husbands and forced to do hard manual labor.

-If members need mental help, they are denied proper care.
-The church blames this on the “abuse” of mentally ill patients.
-It claims psychiatrists use brutal and extreme cures that have no basis in science.
+The church objects to psychiatry as a medical practice, saying it leads to “abuse” of mentally ill patients.
+It says psychiatrists use brutal and extreme cures that have no basis in science.
 Instead, the church believes that spiritual self-fulfillment will lead those to where they need to be.
-It completely forbids any sort of psychiatric drugs or therapy, no matter how much they may help a patient.

-USA Today also reported that the church can run members into serious debt if they decide to leave.
-Headley alleged that she was threatened with a “freeloaders’ debt” when she wanted out.
-The bills claim to be for any training that was received as a member of the church (although it already charges an insane amount to move up the spiritual ladder), and those bills can run well into the hundreds of thousands.
+According to USA Today, Headley also alleged she was threatened with a “freeloaders’ debt” when she wanted out of the church.
+The bill was for any training or spiritual services that were received as a member of the church, and those bills can run well into the hundreds of thousands.

 Next: This could be why some celebrities have remained with the church for so long.